SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

       - The requested write or Command can not be performed as the value is malformed or of wrong type.

     * - CommunicationFailed
-      - Some communication (with hardware controlled by this SEC-Node) failed.
+      - Some communication (with hardware controlled by this SEC node) failed.

     * - IsBusy
-      - The reequested write can not be performed while the Module is Busy
+      - The requested write can not be performed while the module is Busy

     * - IsError
       - The requested action can not be performed while the module is in error state.